-With KTM Australian announcing the MY18 range of carburetted KTM EXC two-strokes will be the last of their kind, we look at what made the carby-fed 300 such a dominant extreme enduro machine.
+With KTM Australian announcing the MY18 range of carburetted KTM EXC two-strokes will be the last of their kind, we look at the 2018 KTM 300 EXC and what made the carby-fed 300 such a dominant extreme enduro machine.

 My earliest memory of extreme enduro involves a few unlikely characters, Travis Pastrana being one of them.
 I was absorbing my daily dose of Fuel TV and on came Nitro Circus.
 Pastrana was at the 2006 Erzberg Rodeo and, despite having no extreme experience, he was attempting one of the world’s toughest on a Suzuki RM250 motocrosser!

 Pastrana didn’t finish Erzberg but, if anything, that made it more entertaining.
 Something about the toughness of the terrain and unbelievable skill of the riders got me hooked.
 It was like nothing I’d ever seen.

 In the 11 years since, the genre has exploded and extreme enduro riding now has its own pro riders with big-dollar factory contracts.
 The European manufacturers continue to pump out two-strokes designed for the toughest races on Earth, with the prospect of tougher emissions laws and obligatory fuel-injection the only cloud on the extreme horizon.

 In issue #451 we compared Beta’s 350cc four-stroke with their 300cc two-stroke as extreme machines, and concluded the 300cc two-stroke is the better extreme mount, but we didn’t delve into why.
 So we took this opporuntity to really analyse the two-stroke’s extreme capabilities and why they’re so damn popular!